ElecAS

 Single-phase vs three-phase behaviour

-For a single-phase inverter the voltage rise per segment uses ΔU = I × (R·cosφ + X·sinφ) × L where I is the export current in amperes, R and X are the AS/NZS 3008.1.1 resistance and reactance per metre, L is the route length in metres and φ is the operating power factor angle.
+For a single-phase inverter the voltage rise per segment uses ΔU = I × (R·cosφ + X·sinφ) × L where I is the rated current of the IES in amperes (per Clause 3.3.3), R and X are the AS/NZS 3008.1.1 resistance and reactance per metre, L is the route length in metres and φ is the operating power factor angle.
 The result is a per-segment rise in volts line-to-neutral, divided by 230 V to express it as a percentage.

 For a three-phase inverter the rise is √3 × I × (R·cosφ + X·sinφ) × L (line-to-line) for balanced three-phase output, with the percentage taken against 400 V. Three-phase inverters typically produce one-third the per-phase current of a single-phase inverter of the same kW rating, so the rise on the same cable run is roughly one-third — which is why moving from single-phase to three-phase is often the single most effective mitigation for marginal sites.